 An Australian funnel-web spider’s bite would kill you in under an hour.
 But Professor Glenn King and his team at The University of Queensland have found a peptide in the venom that may help protect brain cells when being attacked by a stroke.
 Why is it important?
 If it is successful on humans, it may become a treatment for stroke-induced brain damage, and it can work even up to 8 hours after the stroke has taken place.

-10. The Fourth State of Matter
+10. A New State of Matter

 What were your favourite scientific discoveries of 2017?
 Think we have missed one off our list?
 Post a comment below or send us a message on social media, we would love to hear from you.